Johnny-Morgan/hike-logger/static/testing/TESTING.md

 [JSHint](https://jshint.com/) was used to validate the JavaScript code of the project.

 - Four warnings for 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-These warnings can be safley ignored.
+These warnings can be safely ignored.

 - The jQuery $ symbols are declared as undefined variables.
 This can be safely ignored.